andrewhalle/build-your-own/markdowns/gpg.md

 The cleartext will be in form called "dash-escaped", which is described in the RFC.
 Dash-escaped text is the same as normal text, but if the line starts with a literal `-`, then it is prefixed by `- ` (dash, followed by a space).
 We'll know when we're done with parsing the cleartext because the ASCII armor always starts with a line beginning with 5 dashes, which we will recognize as not being dash-escaped.

 I'll be using [nom](https://crates.io/crates/nom) to build all the different parsers we'll need.
 Nom is a _parser combinator_ library.
-Parser combinators are a technique for writing parsers where simple parsers (say, for recognizing a literal word, or a string of characters which are all `a`) are combined to form more complex parsers.All nom parsers have the signature
+Parser combinators are a technique for writing parsers where simple parsers (say, for recognizing a literal word, or a string of characters which are all `a`) are combined to form more complex parsers.
+All nom parsers have the signature

 ```rust
 fn parser<T, U>(input: T) -> IResult<T, U>